 The Icelandic name of Icelandic Bar Association is Lögmannafélag Íslands.

-Three persons works at the office: Secretary General, employee for Service Department and receptionist/Accounter.
+Five persons works at the office: Secretary General, employee for Service Department, a lawyer and receptionist/Accounter.
 See more information

 Opening hours: Winter: 9:00-17:00, Summer: 8:00-16:00 See Time Zones

 The Board of the Icelandic Bar Association is composed of five members.
 The board members are elected by a majority vote of the Association's members for a term of two years at a time.
 The Chairman is however elected for a term of one year.
 Information about the board

 You can search for a lawyer in nine languages or by field of interest, see here

 The role of the Association is to represent the legal profession to judicial and administrative authorities as regards matters affecting the profession.
 The Association also seeks to ensure that any person needing the assistance of an attorney obtains, for payment, such assistance, and issues rules of ethics applying to professional lawyers.
 The Association also exercises a supervisory function, in that it is to control that an attorney fulfils at all times the requirements for the right of legal representation, ensure that the office of an attorney remains open to the public, control that a professional lawyer preserves any funds in the ownership of others by the use of trust accounts, and that a professional liability insurance is maintained.
 See law on lawyers